Deploying AngelTrack means converting your organization over to mobile computing.

 If you are not assigning a mobile device to each employee, then each crew station will need some kind of base for recharging and check-in and -out.
 Perhaps a set of shelves or nooks or trays, each with the appropriate charger and cable.
 Decide how devices are shared and checked-in/checked-out, and then publish it as policy, along with a warning about plugging in one’s device each night so that it will be full in the morning.

-One proven alternative to all the charging cables is the QI charging standard.
-It is built-in to many smartphones and tablets, and allows the device to be charged by simply laying it onto a QI pad… no cable required.
-The QI pads can be placed at stations and inside vehicles.
+One proven alternative to the hassle of charging cables is the Qi charging standard.
+It is built-in to many smartphones and tablets, and allows the device to be charged by simply laying it onto a Qi pad… no cable required.
+The Qi pads can be placed at stations and inside vehicles.

 Establish alternate communications channel and protocol